 Our last stop was Qu Fengzhi's house.
 Speaking of Qu Fengzhi, I must explain a little more, because Qu Fengzhi is now my mother-in-law.
 Something bad happened when we were at her house.
 My mom and I had been running for so long over bumpy roads, and when we ran from Xia Yulan's house in Xiqiao general store toward Qu Fengzhi's house, there was a river.
 On the river, there was a single-plank bridge.
 When we were almost at the bank, Mom tripped.
 After arriving at Qu Fengzhi's house, Mom had an unusual reaction.
 She started bleeding and looked really pale.
 Qu Fengzhi immediately sent word to my aunt.
 Aunt came with a doctor.
 My mom gave birth early.
 The baby she gave birth to was very lively.
 But it wasn't my little brother; it was my little sister.
 My mom's mood became exceptionally and painfully sad.
 My mom thought that these last seven or eight months spent running were meaningless.
 Her dream of having a son who was the township chief was utterly destroyed.
 Dad knew about my mom giving birth, but he didn't come to visit her, or to see me or my little sister.
 Later, I heard that my narrow-minded dad, because he didn't get a son, wept for over an hour by the river at the village's edge.
 Afterward, he jumped into the river.
 Because the river water was too shallow, no matter how many times he jumped in he couldn't kill himself.
 And my mom was too ashamed to face my dad.
 We lived at Teacher Qu's house for a little while.
 At the time, I felt I had a lot of responsibilities.
 Half a year of running away made me feel like wherever we went, we just gave other people more trouble.
 I learned from my mom how to work diligently and how to be polite when dealing with people.
 At Qu Fengzhi's house, I was like an adult.
 Aunt Qu and I fought over who would do the household chores.
 I even washed clothes for her son Zhao Qinglin, who was only two years older than I. Aunt Qu really liked me.
 One day, she said to me, Wumi, why don't you be my daughter-in-law?
 Without waiting for a response from me, my mom spoke first.
 OK.
 Sounds OK.
 Then the very fat and somewhat slow-looking Zhao Qinglin also said, OK.
 Sounds OK.

 My career in long-distance running began when I was seven.
 Later, I entered Xiaowa school.
 So I studied where my future parents-in-law taught.
 This was also my mom's idea.
 When we went back home, our house had four daughters and we were fined six thousand yuan.
-We sold a cow, a room and a half of our house and ten jute bags of soy beans before we paid it off.
+We sold a cow, a room and a half of our house, and ten jute bags of soy beans before we paid it off.
 But our lives became even harder.
 My two older sisters dropped out of school and stayed at home to work on the farm.
 I was going to stay at home and work on the farm as well, when my mom suddenly thought of Teacher Zhao and Teacher Qu from Xiaowa school district and entrusted me to them.
 They offered to pay my tuition, but they couldn't give me a place to stay.
 (Father-in-law was a prudent county teacher.
 He was afraid that if I stayed in his home, it would make others suspect that he had bought a child bride.)
-So everyday I ran to and from school.
-Everyday, I ran at least 16 kilometers [thirty-two li?].
+So every day I ran to and from school.
+Every day, I ran at least sixteen kilometers.

 A long-distance runner's diet is extremely important.
 I saw in the news once that Kenya's Durahi Wailamu's favorite things to eat were corn and palm dates, as well as a cake made from the sap of a certain tree.
 She didn't like to eat fruit, but liked a kind of vegetable called eastern pepper.
 When I won second place at the national farmers long-distance competition, there was a journalist who asked me about my diet.
 I mentioned red bean sticky cakes.
 The next day, the manager of a food company found me, wanting to produce a kind of red bean sticky cake and call it Wumi brand red bean sticky cakes, with a caption saying it's the special diet of the X X X athletic association.
 Laughing, I said, Red bean sticky cakes are certainly good, but they should be considered a food that happened to energize me during a particular time in my life.
 The Beijing reporter Guo Wangjing said that those words of mine were really smart.